Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Introduction

 In section~\ref{sec:detector}, we briefly give an overview of the Virgo detector components that are relevant for calibration during O3, emphasizing the differences with respect to the O2 Advanced Virgo configuration.

-Section~\ref{sec:calibo2o3} describes how the calibration procedures were modified since O2.
-In sections~\ref{sec:calibTimingSensing} and \ref{sec:calibActuators}, we describe the calibration of the photodiode readout and mirror actuation while in section~\ref{sec:calibuncertainties} we provide the systematic uncertainties of each calibration step.
-Section~\ref{sec:calib_michelson_compare} is dedicated to the comparison of the current calibration procedure with the one that was used during O2.
+Section~\ref{sec:calibo2o3} describes how the calibration procedures were modified since the O2 run.
+In sections~\ref{sec:calibTimingSensing} and \ref{sec:calibActuators}, we describe the calibration of the photodiode readout and mirror actuation and in section~\ref{sec:calibuncertainties} we provide the systematic uncertainties of each calibration step.
+Section~\ref{sec:calib_michelson_compare} is dedicated to the comparison of the current calibration results with the results obtained with the free Michelson technique.

 Section~\ref{sec:hrec} shows how the $h(t)$ values have been reconstructed using the parameters, delays and transfer functions determined by the calibration.
 Online linear noise subtraction have been run to reduce some noise in the $h(t)$ channel as described in section~\ref{sec:NoiseSubtraction}.
-In section~\ref{sec:hrecerrors}, we also describe the different validation checks done on the reconstructed $h(t)$ channel and how they were used to estimate the systematic uncertainties in terms of amplitude, phase and timing.\\
+In section~\ref{sec:hrecerrors}, we also describe the various checks done on the $h(t)$ channel and their use to estimate the systematic uncertainties for amplitude, phase and timing of $h(t)$.\\

 For O3, the online version of the $h(t)$ reconstruction has been used to provide $h(t)$ in real time and no further full reprocessing has been needed, except for the last two weeks of~O3a.
 It provided $h(t)$ with a latency of about 8~s to the low-latency gravitational wave searches that triggered alerts to our multi-messenger partners.
 This online reconstruction was based on the calibration parameters estimated with the data taken before the start of O3.
-Except when stated otherwise, the results shown in this paper pertain to the final calibration (based on calibration data acquired during the whole run), and to the online $h(t)$ (computed with initial calibration based on a limited set of calibration data).
+Except when stated otherwise, the results shown in this paper pertain to the final \lr{detector} calibration \dv{and uncertainties estimation} (based on calibration data acquired during the whole run), and to the online \lr{reconstructed strain} $h(t)$ (computed with initial calibration based on a limited set of calibration data).